evkx/evkx.github.io/content/models/nio/es8/ES8/_index.md

 ## Infotainment

-One type of sound system is available for the Nio ES8.
-With the Surroundsystem, you get seven amplifier channels and 12 speakers with a max system output of  watts.
+You can choose from two different sound systems on the Nio ES8.
+With the Surroundsystem, you get seven amplifier channels and seven speakers with a max system output of  watts.
+With the Premium sound system, you get seven amplifier channels and 12 speakers with a max system output of  watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.